iocage/iocage/doc/source/known-issues.rst

 or stopped.

-As a workaround, :command:`iocage` allows a soft restart without destroying the jail.
-By default, :command:`iocage restart` executes a soft restart.
+As a workaround, :command:`iocage` allows a soft restart without destroying the jail. :command:`iocage restart -s [UUID | NAME]` executes a soft restart of the jail.

 Example:

-:samp:`# iocage restart examplejail`
+:samp:`# iocage restart -s examplejail`

 FreeBSD 10.1-RELEASE is stable enough to run with VNET and soft restarts.
 There are production machines with :command:`iocage` and VNET